Arizona Psychology Doctorate Programs

 University of Arizona

-• Degrees offered: PhD in School Psychology, PhD in Clinical Psychology, PhD in Cognition and Neural Systems, PhD in Social Psychology
+- Degrees offered: PhD in School Psychology, PhD in Clinical Psychology, PhD in Cognition and Neural Systems, PhD in Social and Personality Psychology

 Arizona State University

-Accredited by the APA since the 1970s, Arizona State’s pair of psychology programs cover two of the most commonly requested psychology degrees — clinical and counseling.
-The clinical Ph.D. includes 1,500+ hours of clinical internship, which equates to two years of training within the community, and an average of 80% of graduates of the two programs in the past 10 years have become professionally licensed.
+Accredited by the APA since the 1970s, Arizona State’s pair of psychology programs cover two of the most common areas of psychological practice — clinical and counseling.
+The clinical Ph.D. includes 84 academic credits that includes the equivalent of a one-year full-time internship.
+Roughly 88% of graduates of the two programs over the past 10 years for which data is available have become professionally licensed.

-• Degrees offered: PhD in Clinical Psychology and PhD in Counseling Psychology
+- Degrees offered: PhD in Clinical Psychology, PhD in Counseling Psychology

 Northern Arizona University